How much to pay

 There is no automatic refund of unused fees, except where an applicant is unsuccessful at the second attempt at the theory test, in which case the portion of the fee for the practical test will be refunded (as such an applicant would not be eligible to take this part if they are unsuccessful at the theory test).

 a) If a fee has been paid by agent/prospective employer and the fee is going to be used for another applicant and the request is made in writing before the test date: then the administration charge is 10%.
-The unused fee must be used within three months of the withdrawal or a further administration charge will be added.
+The unused fee must be used within three months of the withdrawal or a further administration charge may be added.

-b) If a fee has been paid by agent/prospective employer and the fee is not going to be used for another applicant or if the fee has been paid by someone else (applicant or other): then the administration charge will vary depending on when the application is withdrawn and the refund requested, as follows:
+b) If a fee has been paid by agent/prospective employer and the fee is not going to be used for another applicant or if the fee has been paid by someone else (applicant or other) then the administration charge will vary depending on when the application is withdrawn and the refund requested, as follows:

 i.
-If withdrawn and refund requested 30 or more days before the allocated test date, then the administration charge will be: 10%
+If withdrawn and refund requested 30 or more days before the allocated test date, then the administration charge will be: 10% of the fee paid.

 iv.
-If there is a no-show or a response is not received to the booking confirmation by the due date then the administration charge will be: 20%
+If there is a no-show or a response is not received to the booking confirmation by the due date then the administration charge will be: 20% of the fee paid.

 These administration charges are necessary because of: